Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I'm trying to learn about JSONP in order to get around CORS issues with CodePen.
 Will need to resolve tomorrow.

+## Day 14: July 2, 2019

+**Today's Progress**: Researched more about JSONP and continued reading JavaScript & jQuery by Jon Duckett, Chapter 7: Events.

+**Thoughts**: Struggled with figuring out how to implement JSONP in vanilla JS.
+Going to chat with my friend about it at some point soon, though.
+This JavaScript & jQuery book is the first JS book I ever got, and I figured I should continue reading through it.
+I learned about the three different event types: HTML, handler, and listener.
+I also learned there's a good deal of different setup to support IE8 and below.
+Fortunately, this isn't something to be concerned with anymore.

+## Day 15: July 3, 2019

+**Today's Progress**: Continued reading JavaScript & jQuery by Jon Duckett, Chapter 7: Events.

+**Thoughts**: I learned about the event object, how to pass it along to a function within a function, what the screen/page/client properties adjust, and info on different types of events like UI ones that use the window object instead of document.